Welcome to our grammar lesson about object pronouns in Spanish.

 In order to place object pronouns in a sentence, we need to consider the tense of the verb they are connected with.

 Depending of the tense, object pronouns can occupy two different spots:

 - Attached at the end of the verb

-1 – Right before the Verb, written separately
+1. Right before the verb, written separately

-This is the most frequent case.
-It happens when the verb is conjugated for any tense with the exception of Infinitive, Gerundio and Affirmative Commands.
+This happens when the verb is conjugated in any tense with the exception of the Infinitive, Gerundio and Affirmative Commands.

 No me insultes.

-Don’t insult me (negative command)
+Don’t insult me. (negative command).

-2 – Attached at the end of the Verb
+2. Attached at the end of the verb

 Mandarles la carta es importante.